-Children are being sexualised from an increasingly early age by computer games, pornography and sex-related slogans, a government report
+Children are being sexualised from an increasingly early age by computer games, pornography and sex-related slogans, a government report will warn.

 The study was written by clinical psychologist Dr Linda Papadopoulos for the Home Office.
 She said: Little boys are always told 'aren't you clever, aren't you strong'.
 Little girls are told 'aren't you pretty?' even in 2010.
 They are adhering